omerwer/SupermarketApp/README.md

 # SupermarketApp
-## An Application created to make a more time-saving supermarket shopping experience
+## An application created to make a more time-saving supermarket shopping experience

 # Table of contents